 Another example of a position that could be attained or enhanced by completing an MBA would be a marketing manager.
 Marketing managers oversee operations within the marketing arm of a business.
 Though the role could vary widely based on the organization’s type, size, and structure, marketing managers play a significant role in conceptualizing marketing campaigns for the company and then managing their creation, execution, and evaluation.

 Learn More at Ohio University

-Numbers are the foundation of any business — and no one knows numbers better than accounting and finance professionals.
-But to succeed as a professional in today’s competitive landscape, you need more than numerical know-how; you need the expertise to conduct analysis and leverage data to drive business decisions.
-That’s exactly what the online Master of Accountancy from Ohio University prepares you to do.
+Numbers are at the foundation of any business — and no one knows numbers better than accounting and finance professionals.
+To succeed as a professional in today’s competitive landscape, you need more than numerical know-how, however; you need the expertise to conduct analysis and leverage data to drive business decisions.
+That’s exactly what the Online Master of Accountancy from Ohio University prepares you to do.

 Discover how completing the Online Master of Accountancy from Ohio University can help you take your career to the next level.

 Ohio University Blog, “Cost-Effectiveness: Comparing Financial Accounting vs. Managerial Accounting”

 Ohio University Blog, “Finance vs. Accounting: How Different Are They?”